JCSDA/jedi-docs/docs/jedi-components/fv3-jedi/data.rst

 :code:`generate_akbk.py`, which can be used to generate a :code:`akbk.nc4` file that can be read by FV3-JEDI geometry.

-The file :code:`field_table` contains the tracers that are to be used.
+The file :code:`field_table` contains and example of the tracers that are to be used.
 The fields contained in this file are only important if running forecasts in-core with FV3-JEDI but it has to contain at least one field to avoid any failures when making calls into the FV3 model routines that provide the geometry.

 The file :code:`fmsmpp.nml` is used only to initialize the FMS library.